conlin-matt/SurfRCaT/docs/tutorials.md

 17. Based on the rectified products, we will visually (and very roughly) estimate the dimensions of the sandbar in real-world space.
 By treating the left-most section of the bar as a triangle, and the right-most section as a rectangle, an overall area of the feature can be estimated as ~8500 square meters.
-If we assume and average thickness of the feature of, say, 0.5 m, we can obtain a sediment volume within this feature of ~4250 cubic meters, equivalent to approximately 460 standard dump trucks-worth of sediment.
+If we assume an average thickness of the feature of, say, 0.5 m, we can obtain a sediment volume within this feature of ~4250 cubic meters, equivalent to approximately 460 standard dump trucks-worth of sediment.

 ---